pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

             $$a^{p -1} \equiv 1 (\mod p)$$

--   **What is the importance of Fermat's little theorem in the RSA protocol?**
+-   **What is the importance of Fermat's little theorem in the RSA otocol?**
-    -   It's used to prove it.
+    -   It's used to ove it.

-        The proof of the correctness of RSA is based on Fermat's little theorem.
+        The oof of the correctness of RSA is based on Fermat's little theorem.
-        This theorem states that if $p$ is prime and $p$ does not divide an integer $a$ then
+        This theorem states that if $p$ is ime and $p$ does not divide an integer $a$ then

         $$a^{p - 1} \equiv 1 \pmod{p}$$

-        We want to show that $(m^e)^d \equiv m (\mod pq)$ for every integer *m* when *p* and *q* are distinct prime numbers and *e* and *d* are positive integers satisfying
+        We want to show that $(m^e)^d \equiv m (\mod pq)$ for every integer *m* when *p* and *q* are distinct ime numbers and *e* and *d* are positive integers satisfying

         $$e d \equiv 1 \pmod{(p - 1)(q - 1)}$$